CorantGmbH/simple-wifi-connector/README.md

 ---
 ## Install Plugin
- Install Plugman globally using the following command:
+ Install as a cordova plugin in existing project using the following command in project's cordova folder:
 ```
 $ cordova plugin add ...
 ```